TableTime: Reformulating Time Series Classification as Training-Free Table Understanding with Large Language Models: Experiments

 \subsubsection{Datasets}

-We perform all experiments by conducting experiments on ten public datasets, which are selected from the well-known UEA multivariate time series classification (MTSC) archive.
-In reality, the UEA archive has become nearly the most widely used multivariate time series benchmarks. \textbf{ We select a set of 10 multivariate datasets from the UEA archive~\cite{UEA} with diverse characteristics in terms of the number, and the length of time series samples, as well as the number of classes.} Specifically, we choose: ArticularyWordRecognition (AWR), AtrialFibrillation (AF), BLink (BL), Cricket (CR), Ering (ER), FingerMovements (FM), StandWalkJump (SWJ), SelfRegulationSCP2 (SRS2), RacketSports (RS), UWaveGestureLibrary (UWG).
+We conduct experiments on ten representative datasets from the well-known UEA MTSC archive~\cite{UEA}.
+The UEA archive has become one of the most widely used multivariate time series benchmarks.
+Due to computational constraints, we use a set of 10 multivariate datasets from the UEA archive, which exhibit diverse characteristics in terms of the number and length of time series samples, as well as the number of categories.
+Specifically, we use the following datasets: ArticularyWordRecognition (AWR), AtrialFibrillation~(AF), Blink~(BL), Cricket~(CR), Ering~(ER), FaceDetection~(FD), FingerMovements~(FM), StandWalkJump~(SWJ), SelfRegulationSCP2~(SRS2), , UWaveGestureLibrary~(UWG).
 In these original dataset, training and testing set have been well processed.
-We do not take any processing for these datasets for a fair comparison.
+We do not take any processing for a fair comparison.
 We summarize the main characteristics of dataset in Table \ref{UEA}.